AliIbrahim996/SE2_guidline/README.md

       &nbsp;

   2. **Run .exe file**:
-      Once the software bundle has been downloaded, you can start the installation by double clicking on the file with the ending .exe Now a dialogue box appears.
+      Once the software bundle has been downloaded, you can start the installation by double-clicking on the file with the ending .exe Now a dialogue box appears.
       Select I accept the agreement, Then select Next.
       \
       &nbsp;